Make the most of your IRA

 • You die before age 59½ and distributions are made to your beneficiary or estate after your death.

-• You make withdrawals to pay unreimbursed medical expenses that exceed 7.5% of your adjusted gross income.
+• You make withdrawals to pay unreimbursed medical expenses.

 • You make withdrawals for a qualified home purchase (lifetime limit of $10,000).